Diabetes is caused by the failure of the body to develop enough insulin, which is crucial in enabling cells to absorb glucose from the bloodstream.

 Consider Giving Your Dog A Prescription Diet

-For instance, the veterinarian may suggest that you feed your dog with fresh meat.
-This will instantly lower the level of insulin needed daily to handle blood sugar levels.
+For instance, the veterinarian may suggest that you feed your dog fresh meat.
+This diet will instantly lower the level of insulin needed daily to handle blood sugar levels.

-Furthermore, the vet may recommend providing a raw-diet with macro-nutrients, such as chromium and vanadium.
+Furthermore, the vet may recommend providing a raw diet with macro-nutrients, such as chromium and vanadium.
 These macro-nutrients are crucial in the production of natural insulin from the pancreas.

 Reasons Why Your Diabetic Dog Is Underweight

-- Stress – Just like humans, stress can also lead to weight loss besides having diabetes.
-The frequent visits to the vet, pain in the body, and other external factors may be putting excess pressure on your dog.
+- Stress – Just like humans, stress can also lead to weight loss, besides having diabetes.
+The frequent visits to the vet, pain in the body, and other external factors may put excess pressure on your dog.
 As a result, the dog may be stressed, which may cause it to lose weight.
 That’s why your dog needs you more than ever if it’s suffering from canine diabetes.
 Don’t let your dog see that you’re stressed because of it, as you will transfer the stress to the dog, too!

-Your dog can still live for many years as long as you take good care of it and give it the right diet.
-If the normal dog diabetic diet isn’t working, talk to your vet, and follow whatever they recommend.
+Your dog can still live for many years if you take good care of it and give it the proper diet.
+If the regular diabetic diet isn’t working, talk to your vet, and follow whatever they recommend for your dog.

-They will prescribe the right diet, and your dog will gain weight in no time.
+They will prescribe the proper diet, and your dog will gain weight in no time.
 At the same time, you should maintain a consistent routine so that the blood sugar levels stay in check.

 Now that you know what to do if your dog is losing weight because of canine diabetes, you should go ahead and save it from suffocating.